The Senate Office is located in Cohodas 402, and the official Senate Web site: https://nmu.edu/academic_senate/

 Consultation with Other Units

 Any department or unit of the University that may be affected by a recommendation should be consulted, preferably in writing prior to submitting your report.
 Their written response should be mentioned in the document and, if appropriate, attached to the document for review.
+One of the most frequent reasons reports and recommendations get held up at Senate is because there was not adequate (or any) consultation with other units.
+Consider carefully the other units that may be affected by even small changes - don’t always trust a proposing unit to have fully considered other affected units.

 New and revised programs will go into effect in the fall of the next academic year.
 This long lead time is necessary to coordinate all aspects of a program change.
 If an earlier implementation is necessary, include rationale.